WordPress/gutenberg/docs/explanations/faq.md

 The best place to start is the [Create a Block Tutorial](https://developer.wordpress.org/block-editor/getting-started/create-block/).

-## Does Gutenberg involve editing posts/pages in the front-end?
+## Does Gutenberg involve editing posts or pages in the front-end?

 No, we are designing Gutenberg primarily as a replacement for the post and page editing screens.
 That said, front-end editing is often confused with an editor that looks exactly like the front end.
 And that is something that Gutenberg will allow as themes customize individual blocks and provide those styles to the editor.
 Since content is designed to be distributed across so many different experiences—from desktop and mobile to full-text feeds and syndicated article platforms—we believe it's not ideal to create or design posts from just one front-end experience.